 A recent study has shown that one case of anaphylaxis is reported in about every half a million immunisations given.
-Although allergic reactions can be worrying, treatment leads to a rapid and full recovery.
+Although severe allergic (anaphylactic) reactions are worrying when they happen, the people who give immunisations are trained to deal with anaphylactic reactions, and treatment will lead to a rapid and full recovery.